wtdcode/erigon/cmd/downloader/readme.md

   maintaining fully-synced node for mainnet/bsc/polygon may be expensive (doesens of Tb of nvme).

 - How does it benefit current nodes? - Erigon's db is 1-file (doesens of Tb of nvme) - which is not friendly for maintainance.
 Can't mount `hot` data to 1 type of disk and `cold` to another.
+Erigon2 moving only Blocks to snaps but Erigon3 also moving there `cold latest state` and `state history` - means new node doesn't need re-exec all blocks from genesis.

 # Downloader